 It can improve preventive maintenance by enabling the maintenance team stay ahead of potential problems.
 It can help with corrective maintenance to ensure that everything which needs repairing—or replacing—is done the first time so there are no unpleasant surprises later on.

 Technicians need to be able to understand the difference between abnormal and normal vibration in machine components.
-With this understanding and the right tools, a technician can reliably, effectively, and quickly find the machine vibration-related issue.
+With this understanding and the right tools, a technician can reliably, effectively, and quickly find the vibration related issue.
 And then determine whether or not the component(s) can be repaired, serviced, or if they need to be replaced.

 When it comes to machine vibration problems, the good news is that practically all issues can be corrected in place.
 That is, of course, provided the vibration-related issues are found early enough.

-There are few ways to correctly treat machine vibration problems, these include:
+There are few ways to correctly treat vibration problems, these include:

 - Precision balancing